minkaotic/front-end-notes/AJAX-Notes.md

 - `.responseText` - returns a `DOMString` that contains the response to the request as text, or null if the request was unsuccessful or has not yet been sent.

 - [`.status`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/status) - returns an unsigned short with the HTTP status code of the response of the request.

+- [`.statusText`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/statusText) - returns a string containing the response's status message as returned by the HTTP server, such as `"OK"` or `"Not Found"`.

 ## AJAX Security Limitations
 AJAX is usually limited by a web browser's ["same origin" policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy), which controls how JavaScript can access content from a web server and means the browser will prevent AJAX requests to web sites other than that which the page was retrieved from.